Logmanager documentation

 Deleting a syslog output

-After clicking on the cross, a new dialog window Delete a syslog output is opened, and the name of the syslog output to be deleted is shown for checking.
-To continue and delete the syslog output, click on the yes button, to cancel, click on the no button.
+After clicking the cross, a new dialog window Delete a syslog output is opened, and the name of the syslog output to be deleted is shown for checking.

 More options of a syslog output